Posting to WordPress: A Beginner’s Guide to Adding a New Post in WordPress

 - Pending review.
 Shows that the post is finished but needs to be reviewed before publication.

-If you have any more questions regarding this topic, feel free to leave a comment down below.
+Now that you know how to post in WordPress, it’s time to start writing blog posts and growing your site.If you have any more questions regarding this topic, feel free to post comments down below.
 Good luck!